jjfraney/bells/server/README.md

 - remote scheduling allows a user to change the bell schedule remotely.
 - remote bell sample control allows a user to play and stop samples remotely.

-# Scheduling
+# Ringing bells

-The ringing of bells can be scheduled.
+The ringing of bells can be driven by calendar entries.
 Users may want bells to ring at certain times at certain days.
-They would access a schedule widget, specify absolute or repeatable date and time and the sample name.
+They would access a calendar widget or remote calendar, specify an absolute or repeatable date and time and the ring sample name.

 ## Event Requirements

-Events with the name 'mass' will schedule the 'call-to-mass' ring sample.
+Events with the name 'mass' will schedule the 'call-to-mass' ring sample, at some configurable offset time before time of the event.

 ## Ring Event Schedule